-Understanding that government has a responsibility to provide service to all citizens and businesses in its jurisdiction, the State of Utah will make reasonable efforts to accommodate all users by following the W3C recommendations and 508 guidelines.
+Understanding that the government has a responsibility to provide service to all citizens and businesses in its jurisdiction, the State of Utah will make reasonable efforts to accommodate all users by following the W3C recommendations and 508 guidelines.

 No individual shall be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity.